Workbench-Build/workbook/docs/index.md

 - Examples and templates
 - Resources to learn more

-In addition to exploring the technical specifications of tokens/mechanisms/systems it would be good to first identify the high level things such as the core value prop of the token (access, discounts, unique items/experiences, governance, etc..), how to acquire tokens (buy and/or earn), and how to extend and grow the value of tokens over time (network effects).
-There should be a quickstart guide so that if someone just wants to create a token or add a feature to do a thing they can do so easily.

 Should add more stuff on:

 - optimistic games and L2git
 - community management/engagement

----
+There should be a quickstart guide so that if someone just wants to create a token or add a feature to do a thing they can do so easily.